patricklafrance/wmfnext-shell/README.md

 }
 ```

-👉 Then, create a new page in the remote module which will use the shared custom service.
+👉 Finally, create a new page in the remote module using the tracking service.

 ```tsx
 // remote-1 - Page7.tsx